It’s Time to Reform the Housing Finance System

 - There should be comparable and equivalent standards for all forms of credit enhancement, including regulatory oversight, regulatory capital, reserves, and leverage and liquidity requirements.

-- In order to maintain a stable secondary market for 30-year fixed-rate mortgages across housing market cycles, the federal government should provide an explicit guaranty on qualifying mortgage-backed securities (MBS).
+- To maintain a stable secondary market for 30-year fixed-rate mortgages across housing market cycles, the federal government should provide an explicit guaranty on qualifying mortgage- backed securities (MBS).

 - The federal government also has an important role to play in formulating mortgage lending and servicing standards to promote stability and responsible behavior by all stakeholders.
 Uniform guardrails across lending and insuring channels would ensure that taxpayers, borrowers, and lenders are adequately protected from the consequences of mortgage default.